 ZOOM MEETING WITH OUR FRIENDS!

-On Thursday’s at 2pm and for individual scheduled zoom meetings just click the link below to join the meeting.
+On the Third Thursday of every month at 2pm, we will have a zoom parent meeting.
+Just click the link below to join the meeting.

 https://us04web.zoom.us/j/7648025911